If you live in a home with both cats and dogs, you've probably experienced the frustration: your dog treats the litter box like it's a snack station.

 Sometimes the smartest solution isn't louder commands — it's better design.

-For multi-pet homes struggling with litter access issues, a raised dog-resistant litter setup can create cleaner separation, reduce daily frustration, and make long-term prevention much easier to maintain.
+If you're ready to move beyond constant supervision and frustration, consider a litter setup designed to reduce access instead of relying on correction alone.
+For multi-pet homes struggling with litter access issues, a raised dog-resistant litter setup can create cleaner separation, reduce daily frustration, and make long-term prevention easier to maintain.

 SECURE CHECKOUT